Working with Test Runs

 In this part, you see the overall progress of the test run and a summary of all test results.
 On the right you can find who is assigned how many test cases in the "Teams" tab.
 The Defects tab is only available if you have configured an issue tracker integration.
 And finally, the "Details" tab shows when the test run was created, by whom and to which test plan the run belongs.

 This table shows all the test cases in the run, the assigned user and the test result.
-You can configure the visible columns of the table when clicking on the Settings icon icon and — as in every table in Testiny — set filters.
+You can configure the visible columns of the table when clicking on the icon and — as in every table in Testiny — set filters. - Test run actions

 This view opens, when selecting a test case in the test executions table or when clicking the button "Execute test run".
 In this panel, you can execute the test and set results.